vapoursynth/vapoursynth/doc/functions/stack.rst

    :module: std

    Stacks all given *clips* together.
 The same format is a requirement.
 For StackVertical all clips also need to be the same width and for StackHorizontal all clips need to be the same height.
-   If one of the clips is infinite length then the returned clip will also be that.
+   If one of the clips is infinite length then the returned clip will be too.